 Key Benefits of Dental Crowns

-- Replaces missing tooth structure that has been lost
+- Replaces missing structure

-- Looks completely natural and attractive
+- Looks completely natural

-What are the benefits of crowns?
+What are the capabilities of crowns?

 Crowns are a very reliable solution for major dental problems caused by accidents, diseases, or wear and tear.
 Major problems can usually be corrected using these techniques.
 The material used in these repairs is either high-strength porcelain or porcelain bonded to gold.
 Where dental damage has occurred due to decay, trauma, teeth clenching and grinding or congenital defects, dental crowns and/or dental bridges can be used as a long-term solution.